AerospaceNU/better-engine-control-software/README.md

 There are three executables that can be built and used: `ecs_sim`, `ecs_pi`, and `ecs_quick`.

 1. `ecs_sim` is an entirely simulated version of the control system.
 The simulator can be configured by modifying the simulator config (planned feature).
 2. `ecs_pi` is the executable used to actively control relays and read sensors from the stand.
 Because of its dependencies it is likely impossible to build local, but should build fine on the pi.
-This is the executable that should be used in all tests.
+This is the executable that should be used on the test stand.
 3. `ecs_quick` is if you want to quickly build and try a test script, just don't forget to tweak the CMake file!

 *NOT CURRENTLY IN THE REDESIGN*: `ecs_hybrid` is a mix of `ecs_sim` and `ecs_pi`.
 It runs two versions of the control software simultaneously and is used for actively controlling the stand while providing synthetic